Main Beach

 Getting there

-Public transport Translink buses run along Seaworld Drive, Main Beach.
+Public transport Translink buses run along the Gold Coast Highway and Marine Parade at Kirra.
 Plan your trip using Translink's journey planner.

 Active travel Walk, run or bike ride to the beach.
 Plan your trip using our walking and cycling maps.